Skip to content

 Key Findings

-• Block-sample bounds provide meaningful \(\mathcal{O}(n^{-1/2})\) convergence guarantees in settings where the original PAC-Bayes bounds are completely vacuous.
+• Block-sample bounds provide meaningful \(\mathcal{O}(n^{-1/2})\) convergence guarantees in scenarios where original PAC-Bayes bounds are completely vacuous.

-• The impossibility of a high-probability version constitutes a fundamental rather than a merely technical limitation.
+• The impossibility of a high-probability version is a fundamental limitation rather than a technical hurdle.

 Highlights & Insights